Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 • makes it impossible to import new batches without obtaining the relevant conclusion.

-In the context of institutional changes and the State Service of Ukraine on Medicines and Drugs Control’s practice of applying procedures, the timeframes for issuing GMP documents are difficult to predict, according to businesses, which creates additional risks for continuity of supply.
+Given the institutional changes and the State Service of Ukraine on Medicines and Drugs Control’s application of procedures, the timing of GMP document issuance is, according to the business community, difficult to predict, which creates additional risks to the continuity of supply.

 Patients at risk